Click here to read "This is my story....." www.ianmurraymp.co.uk/biography

 Member of City of Edinburgh Council, 2003-2010 representing Alnwickhill and then the larger Liberton/Gilmerton Ward.

 Elected to Westminster, General Election 6th May 2010.

 During his time at school, Ian ran a pizza delivery business before working with the Royal Blind Asylum whilst studying at Edinburgh University.
 Following his graduation, Ian worked with the WM Company and Scottish Equitable in financial services.

 After leaving this line of work, Ian built up a vast amount of experience in the culture and media arena.
 In 1998, he worked on and then ran Europe’s largest live television art broadcast which ran for 7 summers.
 This was an exciting project which was unique in utilising internet broadcasting during this time.
 At the same time he set up an event management business, 100mph Events.

-Ian had refurbished a 16th century coaching house in 2005 before running a number of bars with his partner Hannah.
+Ian had refurbished a 16th century coaching house in 2005 before co-running a number of bars.